2504822K/2504822Ksonicarts.io/Week2.md

 ### Write a brief project proposal below, detailing what the creative project you think you’d like to tackle might be ?

-- I will compose an audiovisual work consisting of either 1 full length audiovisual composition of roughly 10-12 minutes or 4 3-minute audiovisual compositions making up an EP.
+- I will compose an audiovisual work consisting of either 1 full length audiovisual composition of roughly 8-12 minutes or various short audiovisual compositions making up an EP.
 If it’s the EP format, a central theme will be chosen and adhered to so that they appear uniform and connected to some extent.
-At the moment, I have collected audio samples provided free by NASA which I could use to compose the music aspect of the piece, so space could be the theme, but I am not sure yet.
+At the moment, I know of audio tracks provided free by NASA which I could use to compose the music aspect of the piece, so space could be the theme, but I am not sure yet.

 ### What will the outcome be?
 (Installation, performance, fixed composition, audiovisual work etc )